fieldtrip/website/tutorial/natmeg/preprocessing.md

 	scd_ERP_diff        = ft_scalpcurrentdensity(cfg, ERP_diff);

-### Plotting the results using SCD
+#### Plotting the results of the SCD

-To plot the scalp current density results, use the following cod
+To plot the scalp current density results, use the following code

 	cfg                 = [];
 	cfg.layout          = 'neuromag306eeg1005_natmeg.lay'; % name will change